How Much Exercise Does My 5-6-month-old Puppy Need?

 Play sessions

 Playtime is a crucial part of your puppy's exercise routine.
 Engage in interactive games such as fetch, tug-of-war, or to keep them physically active and mentally stimulated.
-Incorporate age-appropriate or puzzle toys to challenge their problem-solving skills and provide physical exercise at the same time.
+Incorporate age-appropriate toys or puzzle toys to challenge their problem-solving skills and provide physical exercise at the same time.

 Mental stimulation activities